SjoerdV/SjoerdV.github.io/_posts/2020-07-25-post-sharing-is-caring-part3-3.md

     - refs/tags/*
 ```

-If you are interested in the full script for Guest User Lifecycle Management and a working YAML pipeline, have a look at the [Guest User Lifecycle Management Tool][9] recommendation in my GitHub 'CaCAzureDevOpsPipeline' Project featuring a Configuration-as-Code scaffold holding a Microsoft 365 SaaS Configuration with a basic multi-stage conditional YAML pipeline.
-This repository comes with instructions and the Guest User Lifecycle Management Tool comes with its own set of instructions.
+If you are interested in the full script for Guest User Life Cycle Management and a working YAML pipeline, have a look at the [Guest User Life Cycle Management Tool][9] recommendation in my GitHub 'CaCAzureDevOpsPipeline' Project featuring a Configuration-as-Code scaffold holding a Microsoft 365 SaaS Configuration with a basic multi-stage conditional YAML pipeline.
+This repository comes with instructions and the Guest User Life Cycle Management Tool comes with its own set of instructions.
 {: .notice--success}

 <!-- Begin FootNotes -->